libben/the-ocean/ProjectDocument.md

 ## Game Logic

 **Document what game states and game data you managed and what design patterns you used to complete your task.**
+*World-Switching* - We managed the "world"/universe that the player and each object (box, button, etc) were in.
+When the player tries to swap worlds, we check whether something at Jacob's position in the other world.
+If so, we forbid the world-swap. []()

+*Resetting a Level* - The player can die or force a reset of the current level.
+We tracked objects' initial positions, and the worlds they are in when the player starts the level, to reset them later. []()

+*Movement with Box* - While holding a box, a player is allowed to move if and only if Jacob's feet are touching the ground, the box is not blocked, and there is not another box stacked on the held box.
+We tracked these things with the aid of colliders. []()

+*Current Level* - Every time a player moves 16 tiles left or right, we consider them to be in a new room/level/puzzle.
+Several scripts needed to know when a player changed levels: the DialgoueController, the PlayerController, et cetera.
+We used a notification system - akin to a lightweight, hardcoded PubSub - to inform scripts what level a player was on.
+Our camera was even subscribed to this script; it is how the camera knows when to change its position. []()

+*Post-dialogue events* - After pressing yellow buttons, the AI talks to Jacob.
+As soon as the player is done reading dialogue, we need the scene to change to OceanBase again.
+We implemented this with callbacks: Our ShowDialogue() function took a lambda as a parameter.
+ShowDialogue() ran this lambda after all dialogue had been shown.

+*Time scene visited* - The player returns to the game's undersea area several times, appearing in a different position each time.
+We wanted to reuse the underwater Scene in Unity.
+To do this, while changing the player's position each time they visit the Scene, we created a static int field to track how many scenes we had visited in the current play session.
+1 indicated it was our first time on this scene, 3 our second, and so on. []()

 # Sub-Roles